Reginald Pole: Cardinal Pole

 On 22 December 1536, Pole, already a deacon, was created a cardinal over Pole's own objections.
+He was the fourth of the five English cardinals of the first half of the sixteenth century.
 He also became papal legate to England in February 1536/1537.
 Pope Paul III put him in charge of organising assistance for the Pilgrimage of Grace (and related movements), an effort to organise a march on London to demand Henry replace his ‘reformist’ advisers with more traditional, Catholic minds; neither Francis I of France nor the Emperor supported this effort, and the English government tried to have Pole assassinated.
 In 1539, Pole was sent to the Emperor to organise an embargo against England – the sort of countermeasure he had himself warned Henry was possible.

-The king, with Pole himself out of his reach, took revenge on Pole's family for engaging in treason by word against the king.
+The King, with Pole himself out of his reach, took revenge on Pole's family for engaging in treason by word against the King.
 This later became known as the Exeter Conspiracy.
 The leading members were arrested, and all their properties seized.
-The action destroyed the Pole family.
-Sir Geoffrey Pole was arrested in August 1538; he had been corresponding with Reginald, and the investigation of Henry Courtenay, Marquess of Exeter (Henry VIII's first cousin and the Countess of Salisbury's second cousin) had turned up his name; he had appealed to Thomas Cromwell, who had him arrested and interrogated.
-Under interrogation, Sir Geoffrey said that Henry Pole, 1st Baron Montagu, and Exeter had all been parties to his correspondence with Reginald.
-Montagu, Exeter, and Lady Salisbury were arrested in November 1538, together with Henry Pole and other family members, on charges of treason, although Cromwell had previously written that they had "little offended save that he [Reginald Pole] is of their kin".
-They were committed to the Tower of London and, with the exception of Geoffrey Pole, they were all eventually executed.
+This destroyed the Pole family.
+Sir Geoffrey Pole was arrested in August 1538; he had been corresponding with Reginald.
+The investigation of Henry Courtenay, 1st Marquess of Exeter (Henry VIII's first cousin and the Countess of Salisbury's first cousin once removed) had turned up his name.
+Sir Geoffrey appealed to Thomas Cromwell, who had him arrested and interrogated.
+Under interrogation, Sir Geoffrey admitted that Henry Pole, 1st Baron Montagu, and Exeter had both been parties to his correspondence with Reginald.
+Montagu, Exeter, and Lady Salisbury were arrested in November 1538, together with Henry Pole and other family members, on charges of treason.
+This was despite Cromwell having previously written that they had "little offended save that he [Reginald Pole] is of their kin".
+They were committed to the Tower of London and, apart from Geoffrey Pole, they were all eventually executed.

-In January 1539, Sir Geoffrey was pardoned, and Montagu and Exeter were tried and executed for treason, while Reginald Pole was attainted in absentia.
-In May 1539, Montagu, Exeter, Lady Salisbury, and others were also attainted, as her father had been; this meant that they lost their lands – mostly in the South of England, conveniently located to assist any invasion according to the crown – and titles and those still alive in the Tower were also sentenced to death, so could be executed at the King's will.
-As part of the evidence given in support of the Bill of Attainder, Cromwell produced a tunic bearing the Five Wounds of Christ, symbolising Lady Salisbury's support of traditional Catholicism; the supposed discovery, six months after her house and effects had been searched when she was arrested, is likely to be a fabrication.
+In January 1539, Sir Geoffrey was pardoned.
+Montagu and Exeter were tried and executed for treason.
+Reginald Pole was attainted in absentia.
+In May 1539, Montagu, Exeter, Lady Salisbury, and others were also attainted, as her father had been; this meant that they lost their lands – mostly in the South of England, conveniently located (alleged the crown) to assist any invasion – and titles.
+Those still alive in the Tower were also sentenced to death, and so could be executed at the King's will.
+As part of the evidence given in support of the Bill of Attainder, Cromwell produced a tunic bearing the Five Wounds of Christ, purported to show Lady Salisbury's support of traditional Catholicism.
+This, supposedly, came to light six months after her house and effects had already been searched when she was arrested.
+It is likely to have been planted there.